 I probably captured the sky with 30 sec @ f/2.8 & ISO 6400 or 12800.

 I probably shot the earth with 60 or 120 sec @ f/2.8 or f/4, and ISO 1600, 3200, or 6400.

 I also tried to get a fleeting bit of light from a crescent moon just before it set, BEFORE the other 2 shots.

-All of the images were captured with the exact same composition, (14mm, without changing my tripod or ballhead at all) …and at roughly the same exact time of night.
+All of the images were captured with the exact same composition, (14mm, without changing my camera angle) …and at the same time of night.

 Disclaimer: I break tripods a lot.
 No tripod is truly indestructible.
 However, I have found that my favorite affordable ball heads are Oben.
 They have all-metal knobs, instead of the silly rubber knobs that always melt off or crack off when exposed to hot weather.
 They stay smooth and yet rigid even after years of use.
 I highly recommend them.
 That’s why there is a banner below: